zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Mute a Specified Remote Audio Stream (muteRemoteAudioStream)
+#### Mutes the Specified Remote User's Audio Stream (muteRemoteAudioStream)

 ```
 - (int)muteRemoteAudioStream:(NSUInteger)uid muted:(BOOL)mute;
 ```

-Mute/unmute a specified remote user’s audio stream.
+The method mutes/unmutes the specified remote user’s audio stream.

-> When set to **True**, this method stops playing audio streams without affecting the audio stream receiving process.
+> When `mute` is set as `True`, this method stops playing audio streams without affecting the audio stream receiving process.
-> This method takes effect only when the user is in the channel.
-After the user leaves the channel, all the mute states are reset.
+> This method works only when a user is in a channel.
+After the user leaves the channel, all mute states are reset.

 <table>
 <colgroup>